The Price of Pharmaceutical Filters - Why Do Costs Vary So Much?

 Critical Process Filtration, Inc. offers over twenty years of experience as a mid-size manufacturer of process filters.
 We have a highly qualified Applications and Process Support staff that will perform and manage any testing required to identify the right filters for your process and will assist in validation as required.
 For more information on reducing your filtration costs, visit us now.

-Located in Nashua, New Hampshire, Critical Process Filtration, Inc., an ISO 9001 certified manufacturer has been supplying filtration solutions to the pharmaceutical industry since 1998.
+Located in Nashua, New Hampshire, Critical Process Filtration, Inc., an ISO 9001-certified manufacturer has been supplying filtration solutions to the pharmaceutical industry since 1998.
 We provide filtration solutions for small molecule drug formulation and filling and for bioprocessing of cell cultures, serum, and plasma products.
-Known for unrivaled delivery (products ship in weeks, not months), very competitive pricing and technical support to assure customer success, we invite you to learn more about us by checking out our website, giving our sales team an email with any questions at email@example.com, or giving us a call at (603) 880-4420.
+Known for unrivaled delivery (products ship in weeks, not months), very competitive pricing, and technical support to assure customer success, we invite you to learn more about us by checking out our website, giving our sales team an email with any questions at email@example.com, or giving us a call at (603) 880-4420.